kdanesh/dataviz-project/README.md

 ![Image](https://raw.githubusercontent.com/kdanesh/dataviz-project/gh-pages/plots/prescriptions_hist_by_specialty.png)

-This is partly due to the sheer number of primary care doctors in the U.S.  But it is also due to striking variation in the amount of opioids prescribed per patient by primary care doctors.
+This is partly due to the sheer number of primary care doctors in the U.S.  But it is also due to striking variation in the amount of opioids prescribed by primary care doctors.
 Orthopedic surgeons are a useful comparison: nearly all of them prescribed between zero and three opioid prescriptions per patient in 2015, meaning prescribing behavior was relatively consistent across physicians.
 In contrast, primary care doctors had a much wider range of prescribing behavior: X% of primary care doctors prescribed more than the average anesthesiologist, and Y% prescribed more than the average pain specialist.

 Prescription rates of primary care doctors also varied across the country.
 In  places like Hancock County, Kentucky, and Randolph County, Georgia, rates were less than 2 prescriptions per person prescribed opioids.
 But in places like Summit County, Colorado, and Sitka County, Alaska, rates were over 12 per person&mdash;more than one prescription a month per patient.